-$\beta Prev$ is computed as the average of dynamic factors β at n{prev} number of allocated compute nodes for the previous reservation request (line 1).
-Initially, when adjusting β for the first request, $\beta Prev$ uses a default value that is given by the provider.
-The maximum number of nodes is also assigned (line 2).
-Then, the free and reserved number of nodes is determined for the proposed time slots at various nodes to be allocated for the new reservation request (line 3-5).
-After that, the new dynamic factor β_i for the node i is updated depending on the outcome of the previous request. $\beta Prev$ is increased to accumulate more revenue if the previous request meets the userdefined budget, otherwise it is reduced (line 14-18).
-For increasing $\beta Prev$, a larger increase is computed when there are less free nodes left for the proposed time slot so as to maximize revenue with decreasing capacity (line 6-9).
-Conversely, for reducing $\beta Prev$, a larger reduction is computed when there are more free nodes left for the proposed time slot in order not to waste unused capacity (line 10-13).
+Algorithm 1 shows the pseudocode for adjusting β in Libra+\$Auto.
+First, the previous dynamic factor $\beta Prev$ is computed as the average of dynamic factors β at n number of allocated compute nodes for the previous reservation request, and the maximum number of nodes is assigned (line 1-2).
+Then, at each node, the free and reserved number of nodes is determined for the proposed time slot at the node (line 3-5).
+After that, the new dynamic factor β for the node is updated depending on the outcome of the previous request. $\beta Prev$ is increased to accumulate more revenue if the previous request meets the userdefined budget, otherwise it is reduced (line 14-18).
+For increasing $\beta Prev$, a larger increase is computed when there are less free nodes left for the proposed time slot so as to maximize revenue with decreasing